hisurfadvisory/MACROSS/core/README.md

 	from sys import argv,path
 	L = len(argv)

-	## Make sure MACROSS sent the lib path
+	## make sure MACROSS sent the lib path
 	if L >= 1:
 		mpath = argv[1]

 		## Modify the sys path to include the local py_classes folder
 		path.insert(0,mpath)

-		## This is the custom MACROSS library that contains most of the functions in utilities.ps1 and display.ps1
+		## This is the custom MACROSS library that converts most of the functions from utilities.ps1 and display.ps1
 		import mcdefs

 Along with utility functions, the mcdefs library will convert these MACROSS powershell values for your python use:

-	mcdefs.USR = $USR            # Your username<br>
+	mcdefs.USR = $USR            # Your username
 	mcdefs.DTOP = $vf19_DTOP     # Your desktop path
-	mcdefs.MPOD = $vf19_MPOD     # The list of encoded values you set in the MACROSS config.conf file
+	mcdefs.MPOD = $vf19_MPOD     # The list of key-values you set in the MACROSS config.conf file
 	mcdefs.TABLES = $vf19_TABLES # The location of your enrichment folder (set in config.conf)
 	mcdefs.PROTOCULTURE = $vf19_PROTOCULTURE
 	mcdefs.HELP = $HELP          # Used to display your python script's help file to users

-Within the core\py_classes folder is a folder called garbage_io, where your python scripts can write outputs into if you want them available for later use in your MACROSS session. the mcdefs.collab() function performs this very action for you.
+Within the core\py_classes folder is a folder called garbage_io, where your python scripts can write outputs if you want them available for later use in your MACROSS session.
+The mcdefs.collab() function performs this very action for you.
 This folder gets cleared out every time MACROSS exits.<br>

 <b><u>RUN THE CONFIGURATION WIZARD:</u></b><br>
 -If you are writing automations that will be used by other people, change the default config location!
-In the MACROSS.ps1 file, look for line 195.
+In the MACROSS.ps1 file, look for line 189.
 Change the "$vf19_CONFIG" value to a filepath external to MACROSS (someplace access-controlled).
 If you are only using MACROSS yourself, or you don't really care, you don't need to change anything.

 -When you first launch MACROSS, it does not have a configration file.
 You'll be prompted to create a password, then you'll need to enter values for the required configuration defaults.
 After that, you can enter additional configurations which are values that you want all of your scripts to have regular access to (stuff like server addresses, file locations, etc.).

 After you've entered the default configuration, you'll be asked if you want to use access control.
 In an active-directory environment, assuming your SOC analysts have different tiers of permissions, you can enter the group-policy names that you want MACROSS to identify for allowing or denying execution of scripts.
 You can enter up to 3 group-policy names, the first for tier1 analysts/investigators, then tier2, and tier3.
 Alternatively, you can supply text files with usernames for each tier to achieve the same result. *If you skip this configuration, MACROSS will allow everybody to execute any tool.*

 Once your config file is generated, MACROSS will exit.
-Move config.conf (and analyst.conf if you created one) from the root MACROSS folder to the location specified in MACROSS.ps1 line 195 (again, by default it is the MACROSS\core folder), then launch MACROSS again.
+Move config.conf (and analyst.conf if you created one) from the root MACROSS folder to the location specified in MACROSS.ps1 line 189 (again, by default it is the MACROSS\core folder), then launch MACROSS again.
 Congrats, you're ready to go!
 Any custom scripts you drop into the modules folder will become available in the menu.

 If you need to change or add more configurations, type "config" into the main menu and follow the instructions.
 A new configuration file will be generated with your changes (you should backup the old one, but remember that if you changed the admin password, the old file will still be encrypted with your old password*!).